Words and terms used in the world of From The Waters.

 A widely accepted aspect of Celestial culture that signifies their bestowing of a love beyond the norm upon their lover.
 There are differences amongst the Colours when it comes to the specifics of this bestowal.

-Medical condition.
-Virus.
-Causes eye, hair and wing colour dullation.
+A viral medical condition, it causes eye, hair and wing colour dullation.

 In Aelin this refers to a Guardian division responsible for diplomacy and interactions with foreign nations and bodies.

-The process of a Pair ending, either due to death or decision.
+In Aelin, the process of a Pair ending, either due to death or decision.

 A twist which causes an aelinuan's mind to be locked down against any abilita or embodia interference.